jennymarin1989/React-DJ-list/README.md

 I want to be able to **use** the React-DJ-List app

 As a DJ
-So I can **view** a specific list of songs
+So I can view a specific list of songs
-I want to be able to display a list of songs of a given year
+I want to be able to **display** a list of songs of a given year

 As a DJ
-So I can have more information about the list I'm playing I want to be able to get the Title, Artist, Album and Year
+So I can have more information about the list I'm playing I want to be able to **get** the Title, Artist, Album and Year

 As a new User
 So I can make an effective use of the app
 I wan to be able to have all the instructions about the use of the app

+to be completed:

+As a use
+So I can display a Song List of a given year in the browser I want to be able to get this information by pressing a search button

 ```